Table of content

 staining sensitivity and yields a clear background.

-PIERCE: Gel Code Color Silver Stain Kit (pdf)
+THERMO: Gel Code Color Silver Stain Kit (pdf)

 An improved formulation of the Silver Stain procedure.
 Has been successfully used to stain proteins, DNA, RNA, lipids and polysaccharides.